 Final Dates for Completion of Enrolment.
-No enrolments will be accepted from new students after the end of the second week of term (13th March 1970) except with the express approval of the Registrar and the Head of the School concerned; no later year enrolments will be accepted after 31st March without the express approval of the Registrar which will be given in exceptional circumstances only.
+No enrolments will be accepted from new students after the end of the second week of Session 1 (12th March 1971) except with the express approval of the Registrar and the Head of the School concerned; no later year enrolments will be accepted after 31st March without the express approval of the Registrar which will be given in exceptional circumstances only.